tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 one-way
 connections with I2P routers on other devices.
 Connections are referred to as one way because they are made up of an *Outbound Tunnel* and an *Inbound Tunnel*.
 During any communication, data leaves the client's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
-This means that messages/data does not travel in two directions within the same tunnel.
+This means that messages do not travel in two directions within the same tunnel.
 Therefore, a single round-trip request message and its response between two parties needs four tunnels [[4]], as shown in Figure&nbsp;1.